List of high commissioners of New Zealand to Canada

-The High Commissioner from New Zealand to Canada is New Zealand's foremost diplomatic representative in Canada, and in charge of New Zealand's diplomatic mission in Canada.
+The high commissioner of New Zealand to Canada is New Zealand's foremost diplomatic representative in Canada, and in charge of New Zealand's diplomatic mission in Canada.

-The High Commission is located in Ottawa, Ontario, Canada's capital city.
-New Zealand has maintained a resident High Commissioner in Canada since 1942.
+The high commission is located in Ottawa, Ontario, Canada's capital city.
+New Zealand has maintained a resident high commissioner in Canada since 1942.
 It holds non-resident accreditation to the nation of Jamaica.
-Until 2014 the High Commissioner to Canada also held accreditation to: Barbados, Guyana, and Trinidad and Tobago.
+Until 2014 the high commissioner to Canada also held accreditation to: Barbados, Guyana, and Trinidad and Tobago.
 At that time a post was established in Bridgetown, Barbados with non-resident accreditation to many other isles in the Caribbean transferred.

-As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Canada are at governmental level, rather than between Heads of State.
-Thus, the countries exchange High Commissioners, rather than ambassadors.
+As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Canada are at governmental level, rather than between heads of state.
+Thus, the countries exchange high commissioners, rather than ambassadors.